MSmit1992/Chapter1-MLmodel_Validation/README.md

-# Cat_Accelerometry
+# Validation of ML models to identify cat behaviour using accelerometer data
-Buiding predictive models to predict cat behaviour using accelerometers
+Buiding predictive models to identify cat behaviour using accelerometers

 *A lot of the code used for the Self-Organizing Maps was published on GitHub by [cclemente](https://github.com/cclemente) in the repository [Animal_accelerometry](https://github.com/cclemente/Animal_accelerometry.git).*